brandonyongys/brandonyongys.github.io/_posts/2020-06-29-SG-daily-thread.md

 Here, I have plotted the trigram for 2019.
 Trigram seems to be more useful as it provides terms that are more informative.
 As mentioned previously, I have tried my best to remove all the emoji and managed to do some for most of it.
 There are a few left behind, which explains why there are weird trigrams.

 Anyway, based on the word cloud, the users tend to talk about jobs, both full time and part time job, but part time job is more popular.
 This is an indicative that either the communmity comprises of young adults who are looking for part time jobs or adults that are looking for some part time job on top of their full time job.
+This raises a question - **_are people in Singapore earning enough for their daily expenses and retirement or are they spending more than they are earning?_**

 Another popular term is to wish someone to get well soon or feel better soon.
 This shows that when people are sick, they tend to be online and share with the world that they are sick.
 Besides wishing someone to get well soon, the community also tend to wish "happy birthday" or "happy cake day", which is the day the reddit account was created, quite frequently.